hmilkovi/caddy-geo-redirect/README.md

 [actions-badge]: https://github.com/hmilkovi/caddy-geo-redirect/actions/workflows/ci.yml/badge.svg?branch=main
 [actions-url]: https://github.com/hmilkovi/caddy-geo-redirect/actions/workflows/ci.yml

-This is a Caddy Server module that calculates Geo distance from client IP to provided domains IP and then redirect to the closes one to minimize latency.
+A Caddy Server module that calculates Geo distance from client IP to provided domains IP and then redirect to the closes one to minimize latency.
 Kinda a alternative for latency based routing DNS.

+Features:
+- From a pool of domains, redirect users to the one with the closest geographical location to minimize latency
+- For each domain it periodically check's if DNS A record changed
+- For each domain it periodically check's health, slower service is better then dead service
+- Designed with performance in mind, it caches everything it can

 Make sure that module is used:
 ```